thapasijan171/Pokedex-pro/README.md

 ## About Me

-Hello!
-I'm Sijan Thapa, a passionate web developer with a love for creating interactive and dynamic web applications.
+Hello!, I'm Sijan Thapa, a passionate web developer with a love for creating interactive and dynamic web applications.
 I specialize in front-end development, particularly with React, and have experience in using various CSS frameworks, including Tailwind CSS.

 ### Skills
 - **Languages:** JavaScript, HTML, CSS, Node.js, Express, mongoDB, Sql and non Sql